Master of Public Administration (Enhanced)

 Strategic Political Communication

-This subject examines the strategies used by political actors to communicate with a focus on political, public and government communication.
+This subject examines the strategies used by political actors to communicate with a focus on political, public and government communication in the mature liberal democracies of Australia, the United Kingdom and the United States.
 Topics covered include theories of political communication and how news media cover politics, ‘spin’ and PR methods used by politicians to manage the media, political advertising, political oratory, government communication and broadcast political interviews.

 The demand for business-focused HR means that HR practitioners need the ability to work in partnership with stakeholders from diverse areas of the business.
 This capacity is essential to improving the implementation of HR strategies, initiatives and plans, to build business support for HR and to ensure that HR is integrated with other business activities and functions.
 This subject focuses on developing business partnership competencies for HR people and will cover consulting and influencing skills, relationship-building, organisational politics, group processes and project management.